-Pita Grill, a new kosher Mediterranean restaurant, is opening soon at the Roswell-Wieuca Shopping
+Pita Grille, a new kosher Mediterranean restaurant, is opening soon at the Roswell-Wieuca Shopping

 Center on Roswell Road.